Nsadah/Nsadah/README.md

 - 👋 Hi, I’m @Nsadah
-- 👀 I’m interested in things to do with Computers and emerging technologues
+- 👀 I’m interested in things to do with Computers and emerging technologies
-- 🌱 I’m currently learning coding software with an organisation xalled ALX
+- 🌱 I’m currently learning coding software with an organisation called ALX

 <!---